Hudson River, near Beacon & Newburgh

-This 270-acre center near Cold Spring village is an Audubon and state bird-conservation area.
+This 270-acre center near Cold Spring village is an Audubon and state bird-conservation area, not to mention an under-the-radar place.
 More than 200 species of birds, plus 30 types of fish, along with other critters, live in and pass through this tidal wetland.
 Guided programs are available, or stroll the mile-long path to savor the wildlife and great views of the Hudson River and West Point.

 More than two dozen artists and craftspeople live and work in original barns and buildings, some dating to the 1700s.
 Download a walking map from the website and stroll from shop to shop, then enjoy a meal at the Taphouse (formerly the Barnsider) or the Cancun Inn.

-Winding paths offer sweeping views at the site of one of the last Revolutionary War battles.
+Winding paths offer sweeping views at the site of one of the last Revolutionary War battles, which today is easily an under-the-radar place in the Hudson Valley.
 The British captured the promontory in 1779, until Gen. George Washington and Anthony Wayne’s troops reclaimed it in a midnight assault.
 Visit the 1826 lighthouse — the oldest on the Hudson — and museum, too.

 The Century House Historical Society hosts music, poetry, and theatrical and private events in this mine that’s part of a 32-square-mile seam of limestone running between High Falls and Kingston.
 A museum houses artifacts from the mine and the historic Rosendale cement industry (In the 1890s, almost half of America’s cement was made in the Rosendale Cement Region.)